Jump to Recipe

 This post may contain affiliate links.

-This creamy Crockpot Chicken and Wild Rice Soup is hearty and full of chunks of carrots and celery with savory spices and juicy chicken.
+This creamy Crockpot Chicken and Wild Rice Soup is hearty and full of veggies and rice with savory spices and juicy chicken.
+Basically a dump and cook recipe until shredding the chicken and then adding a simple flour slurry!
 This super simple, creamy soup is comfort food at its finest during the cold seasons.

 Crockpot chicken and wild rice soup in bowl with spoon scooping in.